min2ha/ukwa-site/content/target/39674/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Vote Jim Halfpenny - Scottish TUSC, Renfrewshire North and West 5th May on Facebook

 Facebook page of Jim Halfpenny, Scottish Trade Unionist and Socialist Coalition (TUSC) candidate for Renfrewshire North and West in the 2016 Scottish Parliamentary election.